-The pre-appointment medical assessment involves the applicant participating in a full examination, carried out by a qualified medical practitioner.
-The medical examination also includes an eyesight test and colour vision (ISHIHARA) test to ensure potential employees meet marine safety qualification requirements.
-The examination results are included in the selection process.
+The pre-appointment medical assessment involves you participating in a full examination, carried out by a qualified medical practitioner.
+The medical examination also includes an eyesight test and colour vision (ISHIHARA) test to ensure that you meet marine safety qualification requirements.